nick4f42/CR3BP-targetting-example/CR3BP/README.txt

 To compile the CR3BP Cython file:

+1)
-1) Run 'make_dS_CR3BP.py' to generate the C headers and source.
+Run 'make_dS_CR3BP.py' to generate the C headers and source.

+2)
-2) Run 'setup.py build_ext --inplace' to compile the cython file and C source to a pyd file.
+Run 'python -m setup build_ext --inplace' from this directory to compile the cython file and C source to a pyd file.